xxmichibxx/Batch-CIA-3DS-Decryptor-Redux/README.md

 * Run "Batch CIA 3DS Decryptor Redux.bat"

 ## Supported operating systems
-* Windows XP (x64) or higher
+* Windows XP Service Pack 3 (x64) or higher
 * Windows Server 2003 R2 (x64) or higher

 ## Notes
 * Already decrypted CIA files won't be converted to CCI.
 This tool is still a decrypter, not a converter.
-* TWL files (Nintendo DSi) are not compatible with CTRTool.
-TWL CIAs do not need to be decrypted.
+* TWL CIAs (Nintendo DSi) can be decrypted, but should only be installed on retail consoles.
+Current 3DS emulators don't support TWL CIAs.
+Use a DSi emulator like melonDS for playing TWL titles.
 * Files with an exclamation mark cannot be decrypted.
 The decryptor will report them as invalid because it is unable to find them.

 ## Credits